codecapsules-io/codecapsules-docs/docs/tutorials/build-hex-color-identifier.md

 ### Create Laravel Project

-From the project folder terminal run the commands below to create a Laravel starter project called “ColorApi” and change directories into it.
+From the project folder terminal, run the commands below to create a Laravel starter project called “ColorApi” and change directories into it.

 ```bash
 composer create-project --prefer-dist laravel/laravel ColorApi